jwodder/rsrepo/README.md

-- `-w`, `--workspace` — Instead of updating a single package's `package.rust-version`, update `workspace.package.rust-version` in the project's root `Cargo.toml` and then update the README and CHANGELOG for all packages in the workspace that inherit this value.
+- `-w`, `--workspace` — Instead of updating a single package's `package.rust-version`, update `workspace.package.rust-version` in the project's root `Cargo.toml`, update the README in the project root, and update the README and CHANGELOG for all packages in the workspace that inherit the workspace MSRV.

   This option is mutually exclusive with `--package`.